 The 70s setting not only grounds Robert's chauvinism in social reality, it encourages us to mock its absurdity and regard Suzanne's flowering in her new position of authority as a progressive step.
 Adopting an open and caring management style, she quickly looks for ways to develop the company and brings her two children on board to help her, but with mixed results.
 While Laurent's new designs look set to expand the company's range and customer base, the more conservative Joëlle and her like-minded husband compile a report that proposes redundancies and a relocation to Tunisia.
 By the time Robert returns, Suzanne not only has the factory running sweetly, but enough shareholder support to remain as its boss.
 But Robert has no intention of becoming a trophy husband, and with the help of his disgruntled daughter sets a plan in motion to unseat Suzanne and put him back in the driving seat.

 This is the comedy of appreciative smiles rather than open guffaws (though see it in the company of a sympathetic cinema audience and this can change), one where narrow minded chauvinism is exposed as ridiculous by the progressive forces of liberal reason.
 Somewhat inevitably, it's not set to last, and once Robert and his ego team up with Joëlle's ambition then the seeds for Suzanne's downfall are effectively sewn, particularly when personal circumstances see her former ally Maurice abandon her cause.
+On the other hand I loved the philosophical argument she wins by explaining DesCartes views of nothing to overwhelm the clueless male who was expecting a triumph but instead got punked.
+Rev Sale has expounded on the idea of Nothing in a similar way in this eloquent piece of clickbait - you'll never think of Nothing in the same way after reading it.
+She gives the same arguments with more style and weaponizes them at the same time.

 It's here that, for me at least, the film loses some of its previously effortless charm.
 With the comedy on hold we're asked to engage with the pathos of Suzanne's misfortune, which is fair enough, but the period setting that gives the story its social credibility also ends up blunting its bite.
 That a woman could be outmanoeuvred in what was then still very much a male dominated world is not in dispute, but thirty years on it's not the potent cry against injustice it would have been at the time in which the film is set.
 Inequality is still an issue, but management and business ownership is no longer a club with a men only membership – just a couple of years back, almost all managerial positions at my place of work were occupied by women.
 It probably doesn't help that Suzanne's "warm, fair and human" management style has been coloured by history as the product of retrospective wish-fulfilment, with equality in business too often achieved by women adopting the same ruthless and self-serving attitude as their ghastly male counterparts.
 Her bounce back from defeat with a successful move into politics also doesn't provide the table-turning pleasure it by all rights should.
 With her styled hair, clean-cut suit and carefully scripted promises, she can't help but recall the rise to power of Margaret Thatcher, Britain's first female prime minister and a theoretical symbol of liberation and equality, but who effectively declared war on the rights of the ordinary working man and woman and whose legacy is still visible in the rampant greed of the boardrooms of today.